tnajdek/zotero-api-client/README.md

 #### multiWriteResponse.getData() ⇒ <code>Array</code>
 Returns all entities POSTed in an array.
 Entities that have been written successfully are returned updated, other entities are returned unchanged.
-It is advised to verify if request was entirely successful (see isSuccess and getError) before using this method.
+It is advised to verify if the request was entirely successful (see isSuccess and getError) before using this method.

 **Kind**: instance method of [<code>MultiWriteResponse</code>](#module_zotero-api-client..MultiWriteResponse)
 **Returns**: <code>Array</code> - A modified list of all entities posted.